 - FaceHeel Turn: Dr Seward in The Holmes-Dracula File is planning to release a plague on London.
 Absolutely no explanation for this is given.
-It is at one point hinted that he's bitter about being rejected by Mina himself, but that's about all we get.
+It is at one point hinted that he's bitter about being rejected by Mina himself, even though he and Mina had no romantic relationship in the original, but that's about all we get.
 Strangely, he's still under the delusion that Dracula is a villain himself, and posits forming an alliance with him.

 - Faking the Dead: The confrontation at the end of the original book was staged to convince Van Helsing that Dracula was gone for good in a way that would keep him from turning his attentions toward Mina.

 - Fantastic Racism: In the parts of the Sherlock Holmes crossovers from Watson's perspective he makes no pretense as to being disgusted by vampires.
 Dracula notices, but is too polite to say anything.
 Teased with the Holmes brothers, but this turns out to be due to an experience with another vampire and is dropped when they learn there is no connection to Dracula himself.

 - Fisher King: The brides really don't treat the gypsies well once Dracula has left, shutting them out from the castle and feeding on the locals whom Dracula has good ties with.

 - Foregone Conclusion: The fact that Dracula is clearly established to be narrating his tale several decades after the events of the original novel immediately suggests that, unlike the original, survives the final battle at the end.